nerdyman/dx-scripts/README.md

 ## What do the Scripts do?

-- Install WSL Ubuntu if not already installed
+- Install WSL Ubuntu (or copy existing install)
 - Install useful distro packages
 - Install and configure [Zsh](https://www.zsh.org/)
   - Set the default shell to Zsh